cgranade/cgranade.github.io/_posts/2020-05-08-gh-actions-test.md

 Please disregard this post; it is only intended to check that GitHub Actions work correctly with jekyll-katex.

 By way of context, it helps to revisit a little bit of what a quantum state is in the first place.
-Typically, if we have an {% katex inline %}n{% endkatex %}-qubit register, we think of a state {% katex inline %}\ket{\psi}{% endkatex %} of that register as being a _vector_ with {% katex inline %}2^n{% katex inline %} complex elements; one for each possible classical bit string on {% katex inline %}n{% katex inline %} bits.
+Typically, if we have an {% katex inline %}n{% endkatex %}-qubit register, we think of a state {% katex inline %}\ket{\psi}{% endkatex %} of that register as being a _vector_ with {% katex inline %}2^n{% endkatex %} complex elements; one for each possible classical bit string on {% katex inline %}n{% endkatex %} bits.

 For example, when we write out a state in Dirac notation like {% katex inline %}\ket{00}{% endkatex %}, we could have also written that same state out as a vector on four elements: